alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

         .. note::

-            Check the following link to see how to build and run your app for iOS (.ipa file) -- `link <https://alttester.com/testing-ios-applications-using-java-and-altunity-tester/>`_.
+            Check the following link to see how to build and run your app for iOS (.ipa file) -- :altTesterIphoneBlog:`link <>`

 .. note::